ZahidChandio/ZahidChandio/README.md

 ### Hi there.
 I'm Zahid Chandio
-About Me
-I'm Zahid Chandio, a passionate MERN stack web developer from Pakistan.
+A passionate MERN stack web developer from Pakistan.
 I specialize in building robust and scalable web applications using MongoDB, Express, React, and Node.js.
 I enjoy exploring new technologies and frameworks, including Next.js, Django, and Express.js.

 ### Skills
 Frontend: **Next.js, ReactJs**